The MFL Department at John Spence Community High School aims to provide students with a stimulating environment in which to learn a language.

 The MFL Department is now a member of the Big Challenge Club which is the first pen pal club in Europe where both teachers and students can organize letter or email exchanges simply and safely.
 The best and most interesting way of learning a language is by practicing it in real contexts.
 A number of students have signed up and have already made contact with pupils across Europe.
 We aim to increase our links with schools in France and Spain and have already had requests for a pen pal exchange from schools in Normandy and Paris.

 We have a merit system this year to award those pupils who we feel have made a great effort and therefore improvement.

-The Department aims to develop it’s programme of extra curricular activities.
+The Department strives to develop its programme of extra curricular activities at every opportunity.

-All pupils should be offered the opportunity to enjoy their language experience outside the classroom environment with quality clubs, opportunities to take part in visits abroad and experience a wealth of visits and visitors.
+All pupils are offered the opportunity to enjoy their language experience outside the classroom environment with quality clubs, opportunities to take part in visits abroad and experience a wealth of visits and visitors.